Skip to Main Content

 The Wisconsin Judicial Council, an advisory body, will sometimes provide notes following the rule text in a "Notes" section.
 Insight into why a rule was drafted or amended may be included.
 This may serve as persuasive authority for how a rule is to be interpreted.
 In addition, the Judicial Council's notes are included in West's Wisconsin Statutes Annotated.

-To illustrate, in the Rules of Appellate Procedure the Judicial Council notes for Wis.
-Stat.
-Ann. § 809.86 (2015) Rule (Identification of Victims and Others in Briefing) reads, in part: "The proposed rule is intended to protect victims' constitutional and statutory rights...The proposed rule is not a rule of confidentiality or privilege.
+To illustrate, in the Rules of Appellate Procedure the Judicial Council Notes for Wis.
+Stat. § 809.86 (2015) Rule (Identification of Victims and Others in Briefing) read, in part: "The proposed rule is intended to protect victims' constitutional and statutory rights...The proposed rule is not a rule of confidentiality or privilege.
 It is not intended to limit a defendant's right to a public trial, to limit the availability of any potential appellate argument or remedy..."

 Case law research may be needed to determine how a rule has been interpreted by the courts.
-The application of court rules to specific situations are sometimes litigated.
-Listed below are sources for finding cases that interpret court rules.
+The application of federal court rules to specific situations are sometimes litigated.
+Listed below are sources for finding cases that interpret federal rules.

 Annotated Version of the Court Rules